-Salamanca is easily manageable on foot –most of the monuments and places of interest are close together.
-Strolling peacefully through the streets is the ideal way to discover its most attractive locations.
+Salamanca is easily manageable on foot –the majority of monuments and places of interest are close together.
+Strolling peacefully through the streets will enable you to discover its most attractive locations.

 Hvordan bevege seg rundt

 There is a network of city buses with services throughout the city and the outskirts.
 Buses usually run from 7:15 am-11:45 pm, although the frequency varies according to the route and the day of the week.
 To get around at night you can use the ‘Línea N’ night bus service which runs every day of the week from 11:30 pm to about 3 am, and from 11:30 pm to about 4 am on Thursday, Friday, Saturday and the night before public holidays. http://salamancadetransportes.com/esTaxis are another option, offering local, provincial and inter-provincial services.
 They run 24 hours a day, and you can flag them down in the street when the green light is on.
 Otherwise there are taxi ranks or you can order them by telephone using the radio taxi service.
 Tariffs are on display inside the taxis and include charges for flag-down, kilometres travelled and other special extras such as night service, public holidays, and train or airport services.Radio–taxi service: +34 923250000http://www.taxisalamanca.com/